 Our research and development activities may involve the controlled use of potentially hazardous substances, including chemical and biological materials, by us or third parties, such as CROs and CMOs.
-We label an antibody with Iodine-131 to generate our product candidate omburtamab, and we also use Iodine-124 and Lutetium-177-labeled antibody treatments.
+We have used Lutetium-177, Iodine-131 and Iodine-124 label and conjugated antibody treatments.
 Our uses involve the inherent risk of exposure from beta ray emissions, which can alter or harm healthy cells in the body.
 We, our CROs, our CMOs and other third parties are subject to federal, state, and local laws and regulations in the United States and Europe governing the use, manufacture, storage, handling, and disposal of medical and hazardous materials.
 Although we believe that our and such third-parties' procedures for using, handling, storing, and disposing of these materials comply with legally prescribed standards, we cannot completely eliminate the risk of contamination or injury resulting from medical or hazardous materials.
 As a result of any such contamination or injury, we may incur liability or local, city, state, or federal authorities may curtail the use of these materials and interrupt our business operations.
 In the event of an accident, we could be held liable for damages or penalized with fines, and the liability could exceed our resources.
 Compliance with applicable environmental laws and regulations is expensive, and current or future environmental regulations may impair our research, development and production efforts, which could harm our business, prospects, financial condition, or results of operations.